 He thought back to last week, as they sat at dinner when she smiled at him before she passed out and pain struck him.

 A moment ago it was her birthday as she blew out the candles with the number 88 on the cake.

 A moment before that the boat ride on Lake Erie with their grandson and two great-grandchildren.
 Michael held Beth’s hand and sat as the wind blew their white hair, filled with the smell of the lake.

 A moment before that, their fiftieth anniversary as they sat at the restaurant, surrounded by friends and family.
 So many people they had touched over their years together, standing tall despite the odds.

-Father back, in the shade of the trees as they walked through the park, pushing their grandson in his stroller, autumn freshly fallen and the leaves blowing in small vortices.
+Farther back, in the shade of the trees, as they walked through the park, pushing their grandson in his stroller, autumn freshly fallen and the leaves blowing in small vortices all around them.

-Farther back, the nightmare he had awoken to, his daughter, Jennie dying in a car accident as she drove along the cost.
+Farther back, the nightmare he had awoken to, his daughter, Jennie dying in a car accident as she drove along the coast.
 But it wasn’t a dream, it was a memory.
-Beth had held him as he cried and in turn he had held her as she cried, her sobs shaking his shoulder.
+Beth had held him as he cried and in turn, he had held her as she cried, her sobs shaking his shoulder.

 Farther back, their grandson had come into the world and Beth sat in the hospital room chair holding the newborn baby boy, his soft perfect skin and an entire life before him.

 Farther back, Jennie was walking down the aisle and Michael, as nervous as the day that he lifted his own bride’s veil years ago – gave Jennie’s hand to her new husband Robert.